pulp/pulp_docker/docs/workflows/manage-content.rst

    Directly adding a manifest that happens to be tagged in another repo will **not** include its tags.

-Reference: `Docker Recursive Add Usage <../restapi.html#tag/docker:-recursive-add>`_
+Reference: `Container Recursive Add Usage <../restapi.html#tag/container:-recursive-add>`_

 .. _recursive-remove:

 Recursively Remove Content from a Repository
 --------------------------------------------

-Any Docker content can be removed from a repository version with the recursive-remove endpoint.
+Any Container content can be removed from a repository version with the recursive-remove endpoint.
 Recursive remove is symmetrical with recursive add, meaning that performing a recursive-add and a recursive-remove back-to-back with the same content will result in the